CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 #### <b>Heavy Vehicles</b>

 The sources of decreasing cost in personally-owned EVs have vastly greater effects on heavy vehicles.
 Because of the increased usage of heavy vehicles and the operator's lack of consumer preferences, it is very easy to predict the success of EVs in this segment.
-Comparing ICE and EV semi-trucks can illustrate this.
+Comparing ICE and EV semi-trucks illustrates this.

 | <b>Cost of ICE Semi-Trucks</b> | |
 | - | - |